Margaux-Boileau/Margaux-Boileau/README.md

-- 👋 Hi, I’m @Margaux-Boileau
+### 👋 Hi, I’m @Margaux-Boileau
-- 👀 I’m interested in ...
+- 👀 I’m interested in app development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me ...
+- 📫 How to reach me: https://github.com/Margaux-Boileau

 <!---
 Margaux-Boileau/Margaux-Boileau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.